loopsocial/SZAVPlayer/README.md

 2. Setup player with url.

     ```swift
     // uniqueID is to identify wether they are the same audio.
-If set to nil will use urlStr to create one.
+If set to nil will use url to create one.
-    let config = SZAVPlayerConfig(urlStr: audio.url, uniqueID: nil)
+    let config = SZAVPlayerConfig(url: audio.url, uniqueID: nil)
     audioPlayer.setupPlayer(config: config)
     ```